CrunchyData/postgres-operator/docs/content/installation/kustomize.md

   name: custom-namespace
 ```

-The `namespace` setting in  `kustomize/install/bases/kustomization.yaml` should be
+The `namespace` setting in  `kustomize/install/default/kustomization.yaml` should be
 modified accordingly.

 ```yaml
 namespace: custom-namespace
 ```

 By default, PGO deploys with debug logging turned on.
-If you wish to disable this, you need to set the `CRUNCHY_DEBUG` environmental variable to `"false"` that is found in the `kustomize/install/bases/manager/manager.yaml` file.
-You can add the following to your kustomization to disable debug logging:
+If you wish to disable this, you need to set the `CRUNCHY_DEBUG` environmental variable to `"false"` that is found in the `kustomize/install/manager/manager.yaml` file.
+Alternatively, you can add the following to your `kustomize/install/manager/kustomization.yaml` to disable debug logging:

 ```yaml
 patchesStrategicMerge: